scliubit/scliubit.github.io/_posts/2023-02-10-Comments-on-Deep-Semantic-Communications.md

 I am also having some other issues with regard to this paper, but not as significant as the one above hence not presented.
-This post is mainly given to record my reading reactions and thinkings and have no offense purposed to the authors.
+This post is mainly given to record my reading reactions and thinkings and have no offense purpose to the authors.
 Anyway, maybe most of the issues can be well-explained =).